 There are plenty of places to eat and drink, as well as cute shops full of colourful souvenirs, you can barter for things but be respectful!
 Playa Norte is a popular and beautiful beach lined with deck chairs and bars.
 At the other end of the island is Punta Sur, with amazing views.
 If you don’t want to walk you can rent golf cars to explore the island for around Mex$150 (£5.90).

 Weather warning: If it rains, it pours.
-As we were there during wet season it rained very heavily and the streets were flooded within minutes!
+As we were there during the wet season it rained very heavily and the streets were flooded within minutes!
 It’s not dangerous but it’s very dirty so best to avoid the streets and stay undercover in a cute little bar or cafe.

 Click here for the full album.